mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

         box_geometry = np.array([90, 90, 90])
         self.box_size = np.array(box_size.tolist()+box_geometry.tolist())

+.. label:: end_InitializeSimulation_class

+The *box_boundaries* are calculated from the *box_dimensions*.
+It corresponds to the lowest and highest coordinate in all directions.
 By symmetry, the box is centered in 0 for all axes.
 A *box_size* is also defined.
-It follows the  MDAnalysis conventions; Lx, Ly, Lz, 90, 90, 90, where the last three numbers are angles in degrees that are usually used to define triclinic (non-orthogonal) boxes, which is not a possibility of the current code.
+It follows the MDAnalysis
+conventions: Lx, Ly, Lz, 90, 90, 90, where the last three numbers are angles in degrees.
+Values different from *90* for the angles would define a triclinic (non-orthogonal) boxe, which is not currently supported by the current code.

 Populate the box
 ----------------

-Here, a number of atoms are placed within the simulation box.
+Here, the atoms are placed within the simulation box.
 If initial positions were not provided (i.e. *initial_positions = None*), atoms are placed randomly within the box.
-If initial positions were provided as an array, they are used instead.
+If initial positions were provided as an array named *initial_positions*, they are used instead.
 Note that in that case, the array number be of size 'number of atoms' x ''number of dimensions.

+.. label:: start_InitializeSimulation_class

 .. code-block:: python